Prosus Ventures leads $30 million investment in Indian agritech startup DeHaat – TechCrunch

 DeHaat has grown on every front, including the revenue it clocks, which is up 3X to 3.5X since last year, he said.

 “At the end of March, our daily volume out was around 200 metric tonne.
 Now it’s over 600 metric tonne.
 Everyday we aggregate this much from farmers and supply to FMCG players and modern retails.
-Similarly on the agri-input side — seed, fertilizers, and pesticide — we are processing close to 10,000 orders everyday, compared to about 2,600 in March of last year,” he said.
+Similarly on the agri-input side — seed, fertilizers and pesticide — we are processing close to 10,000 orders everyday, compared to about 2,600 in March of last year,” he said.

-“Prosus Ventures invests in industries around the world where innovation can significantly address big societal needs,” said Ashutosh Sharma, Head of India Investments at Prosus Ventures, in a statement.
+“Prosus Ventures invests in industries around the world where innovation can significantly address big societal needs,” said Ashutosh Sharma, head of India Investments at Prosus Ventures, in a statement.

 “DeHaat is catering to a massive market in India with the agriculture sector worth more than $350 billion to the country’s economy and consisting of an estimated 140 million+ farmers.
 Through its end-to-end agricultural services offerings, DeHaat will have a major societal impact in India, improving the earning potential for Indian farmers and overall yield for the sector while also enabling microentrepreneurs all over the country, including in rural areas where there is often less income opportunity,” he added.

-The startup plans to deploy the fresh capital to expand to more states in India including Rajasthan, Madhya Pradesh, and Maharashtra and eventually serve 10 million farmers.
+The startup plans to deploy the fresh capital to expand to more states in India, including Rajasthan, Madhya Pradesh and Maharashtra, and eventually serve 10 million farmers.

 And another area where it intends to focus is hiring top tech talent.
 The startup has doubled its workforce since the past year, with many high-profile hires from major firms.
-The startup, which recently made its second acquisition, is also open to exploring more M&A opportunities, said DeHaat’s Kumar.
+The startup, which recently made its second acquisition, is also open to exploring more M&A opportunities, said DeHaat’s Shashank Kumar.

 Once ignored, scores of agritech startups have cropped up in India in recent years — and many old startups are beginning to receive large-sized checks from investors.